Child development: Individual differences

-There are typical individual differences in the ages at which specific cognitive abilities are achieved, but schooling for children in industrialized countries is based on the assumption that these differences are not large.
-Atypical delays in cognitive development are problematic for children in cultures that demand advanced cognitive skills for work and for independent living.
+There are typical individual differences in the ages at which specific cognitive abilities are achieved, but schooling for children in industrialized countries is based on the assumption that there are no large differences.
+Delays in cognitive development are problematic for children in cultures that demand advanced cognitive skills for work and for independent living.
+Everyday cognitive skills include problem-solving, reasoning, and abstract thinking among many others.
+In the absence of these life skills, children may struggle to complete work in a timely manner or understand certain tasks they are asked to do.
+If a delay is noticed screenings can possibly find the source of the issue; if there is no underlying issue it is important to help aid the child by reading with them, playing games with them, or reaching out to professionals that can help.

 Population differences

-There are few population differences in cognitive development.
-Boys and girls show some differences in their skills and preferences, but there is a great deal of overlap between the groups.
-Differences in cognitive achievement of different ethnic groups appears to result from cultural or other environmental factors.
+There are few population differences in cognitive development: boys and girls show some differences in their skills and preferences, but there is a great deal of overlap between them.
+Some differences are seen in fluid reasoning and visual processing, as until about the age of four girls outperform boys in tests of these skills, but by about six or seven boys and girls score similarly.
+This is also true of IQ tests where girls tend to outscore boys, but again, as they age the gap lessens.
+Differences in cognitive achievement between different ethnic groups appears to result from cultural or other environmental factors.

 Social-emotional

-Factors
+Factor

 Newborn infants do not seem to experience fear or have preferences for contact with any specific people.
 In the first few months they only experience happiness, sadness, and anger.
-A baby's first smile usually occurs between 6 and 10 weeks.
-It is called a 'social smile' because it usually occurs during social interactions.
-By about 8–12 months, they go through a fairly rapid change and become fearful of perceived threats; according to Brooker et. al, by 6-36 months, they also begin to prefer familiar people and show anxiety and distress when separated from them or approached by strangers.
+A baby's first smile usually occurs between 6 and 10 weeks, as this usually occurs during social interactions it is called a "social smile".
+By about 8–12 months, they go through a fairly rapid change and become fearful of perceived threats.
+By around 6–36 months, infants begin to prefer familiar people and show anxiety and distress when separated from them, and when approached by strangers.

 Separation anxiety is a typical stage of development to an extent.
-Kicking, screaming, and throwing temper tantrums are perfectly typical symptoms for separation anxiety.
-Depending on the level of intensity, one may determine whether or not a child has separation anxiety disorder.
-This is when a child constantly refuses to separate from the parent, but in an intense manner.
-This can be given special treatment but the parent usually cannot do anything about the situation.
+Kicking, screaming, and throwing temper tantrums are normal symptoms of separation anxiety.
+The level of intensity of these symptoms can help determine whether or not a child has separation anxiety disorder, which is when a child constantly and intensely refuses to separate from the parent.

 The capacity for empathy and the understanding of social rules begin in the preschool period and continue to develop into adulthood.
 Middle childhood is characterized by friendships with age-mates, and adolescence by emotions connected with sexuality and the beginnings of romantic love.
-Anger seems most intense during the toddler and early preschool period and during adolescence.
+Anger seems most intense during the toddler and early preschool period, and during adolescence.

 Speed and pattern

-Some aspects of social-emotional development, like empathy, develop gradually, but others, like fearfulness, seem to involve a rather sudden reorganization of the child's experience of emotion.
+Some aspects of social-emotional development, like empathy, develop gradually, but others, like fearfulness, seem to involve a rather sudden reorganization of the child's experiences of emotion.
 Sexual and romantic emotions develop in connection with physical maturation.